Persuasive Communication, 9 Steps to a Yes

 1. Listen First

 Listening is a two-step process.
-First, research the person or demographic you are persuading.
+First, research the person or demographic you are trying to persuade.
 If it is an individual, check out their LinkedIn profile or personal website.
-It’s easier to persuade someone with whom you have a relationship than a person you just met.
+It’s easier to convince someone with whom you have a relationship than a person you have just met.

 When you meet, give them your full attention.
 Use culturally appropriate eye contact.
 Use their name.
 Don’t interrupt.

-Good listeners demonstrate genuine personal interest and get to know the needs of the other person.
+Good listeners demonstrate genuine personal interest and take the time to understand the needs of the other person.
 Be curious.
 Use open-ended questions to gain more information.

 *You may also wish to read Listen Up! and Successful Leaders Ask Better Questions